petteriTeikari/spectralLensDensity_purkinjeImages/README.md

 #### Illumination compensation

 You can use the spectral sensitivity (defined either for photon flux or for irradiance) to increase the intensity of wavelengths for which your camera's sensor is less sensitive.
-For example our example Sony IMX is the least sensitive to 380 nm (within the range 380-700nm, _see below_)
+For example, our example sensor Sony IMX252 is the least sensitive to 380 nm (within the range 380-700nm, _see below_)

 ![alt text](https://raw.githubusercontent.com/petteriTeikari/spectralLensDensity_purkinjeImages/master/figures/cameraSensitivity_IMX252_Sony_FLIR_Blackfly.png)